mauroduranpelio/Getting_and_cleaning_data_course_project/README.md

 ## This repository contains the following files:

-* README.md: explains the content of the repo and how scripts are related to each other.
+* **README.md**: explains the content of the repo and how scripts are related to each other.
-* CodeBook.md: describes the variables and the data, along with a detailed explanation of the steps undertaken in order to obtain a tidy dataset.
+* **CodeBook.md**: describes the variables and the data, along with a detailed explanation of the steps undertaken in order to obtain a tidy dataset.
-* run_analysis.R: script that contains every step for tidying the dataset.
+* **run_analysis.R**: script that contains every step for tidying the dataset.
-* tidydataset.txt: the tidy dataset, which is the outcome of running the 'run_analysis.R' script.
+* **tidydataset.txt**: the tidy dataset, which is the outcome of running the 'run_analysis.R' script.

 ## Further information: